 Lots of people have rough feet, but it's an easy fix.
-I don't recommend buying expensive overnight-treatment socks or potentially dangerous callus shavers.
-Instead, read on to see the best course of action for your unnecessary roughness.
+Instead of buying expensive overnight-treatment socks or potentially dangerous callus shavers, though, read on to see the best course of action for your unnecessary roughness.

-If you're just dealing with a little bit of dry skin, all you need is moisture.
-Here's a simple lesson that I'm sure a lot of us learned from our moms: Wash your feet before bed, then slather them with lotion.
-Slip on a pair of thin cotton socks, and in the morning, you'll have soft feet.
-Lately I've been using Earth Therapeutics Tea Tree Oil balm ($7.99).
+If you're just dealing with a little bit of dry skin, simply add moisture.
+Wash your feet before bed, then slather them with lotion.
+Slip on a pair of thin cotton socks, and in the morning you'll have soft feet.
+Try Earth Therapeutics Tea Tree Oil Balm ($9).
 For having a relatively thin consistency, it moisturizes wonderfully.
-And it has a fresh, non-perfumey scent, which I love.
+And it has a fresh, nonperfumey scent.

-If your feet are feeling a bit rough . . .
+2. If your feet are feeling a bit rough . . .

 If you're going to exfoliate with a cream or scrub, find one that's specifically for feet.
-In my experience, most body scrubs just aren't tough enough to take on my rough heels — they're fine for softer body skin, but powerless against calluses.
-Look for a scrub with small pumice granules (such as this $6.39 one from Dr. Scholl's) or one with very fine grains of salt.
-I'm particularly impressed by FarmHouse Fresh's version ($24) because the salt is densely packed, which results in a more vigorous exfoliation.
-Follow with the nighttime socks for extra-soft feet.
+Look for a scrub with small pumice granules [such as Dr. Scholl's for Her Rough Skin Eraser Liquid Exfoliant ($6)] or one with very fine grains of salt.
+We're particularly impressed by FarmHouse Fresh's Fine Grain Salt Scrub for Body & Feet ($23) because the salt is densely packed, which results in a more vigorous exfoliation.
+Follow with the nighttime socks for extrasoft feet.

 Exfoliating tools are your friends.
 These tools are the most effective way to turn hoof-like feet into healthy-looking ones.
 The best-known tool is the pumice stone, which can be used in the shower to buff away dead skin.
 They're inexpensive, long-lasting, and effective.
-I get better results when feet are wet rather than dry, and I also think these work best for maintaining smooth feet.
+You'll likely get better results when feet are wet rather than dry.

-Personally, I prefer buffing my feet when they're dry.
-If your budget allows for it, Diamancel files are amazing; the only drawback is that they're around $50.
-For a more affordable option, you might like the Microplane Orb.
-It looks a little bit like a hand-held cheese grater from the future, but it removes built-up dead skin and makes my calluses much softer.
-Neat freaks will like how it holds the flakes of skin in the container; they look like finely grated Parmesan, to be honest.
-I used to buy a $4.99 foot file at Target every six weeks, so the Orb is a good investment that pays for itself.
-I like to use it before bed, then use my socks-and-lotion combo — it's my winning combination.
+If you prefer buffing your feet when they're dry, Diamancel files are amazing; the only drawback is that they're typically around $50.
+For a more affordable option, you might like the Microplane Orb ($8).
+It looks a little bit like a handheld cheese grater from the future, but it removes built-up dead skin and makes my calluses much softer.
+Neat freaks will like how it holds the flakes of skin in the container.
+Use it before bed, then try the socks-and-lotion combo — it's a winning combination.